Cora Brown

-Cora Mae Brown (born April 19, 1914 – December 17, 1972), was the first African-American woman elected (rather than appointed) to a state senate in the United States.
-She won her seat in the Michigan State Senate in 1952.
+Cora Mae Brown (April 19, 1914 – December 17, 1972) was the first African-American woman elected (rather than appointed) to a state senate in the United States.
+She won her seat in the Michigan Senate in 1952.
 Brown was a Democrat who represented Detroit.

 Early life

 Cora Mae Brown was Richard and Alice Brown's only child.
 She was born in Bessemer, Alabama on April 19, 1914.
 When better economic conditions did not appear for their family when they moved to Birmingham, her grandparents urged her parents to move north to Michigan.
 At 8, she moved to Detroit, Michigan, with her family.
 There, her father established a tailor shop that was supported by Detroit automotive workers.
 They occupied a neighborhood that was racially diverse.

 Education

 Brown enrolled at the Bishop School when her parents moved the family to Detroit in 1922 and she had her first experiences with racial discrimination at the school.
 A German classmate called her "schwarze" or "black woman," using negative connotations.

 In 1931, she graduated from Cass Technical High School and entered Fisk University, a historically black college in Nashville, Tennessee.
 She originally intended to study medicine, but found it too difficult to look at the medical cadavers.
 She quickly changed her concentration to sociological work.
 During her time at Fisk, she studied sociology with renowned sociologist E. Franklin Frazier and received an A.B. degree.
 To manage college expenses Brown worked at a Detroit Urban League summer camp for underprivileged children.
 Brown was known for being particularly active in campus political movements as a student (1931-1935).
 This commitment was inspired by her strong reaction to the lynching of a young black man accused of rape in Columbia, Tennessee.
 Her actions on campus indicate her lifelong commitment to social justice.

 Following graduation, Brown returned to Detroit where she worked from 1941 to 1946 as a policewoman in the Detroit Police Department's Women's Division.
 Many of her cases involved criminal law.
 This inspired her to attend Wayne State University's law school, she would pass the bar examination two weeks after her graduation in 1948.
 Though she did not focus on criminal law during her time in school, Brown remained interested in this pursuit.